thedancomplex/love-bot-ai/README.md

 # Todo
 * add response so it only replies x amount of times imediately
+* update blockdiagram below so it matches the delay

 # Block Diagram
 ![love-bot-ai Block Diagram](translations/Love-Bot-AI-block-diagram.drawio.jpg)